-Driverless cars in the UK
+Driverless cars on UK roads by 2026

 person sat in autonomous car

-Driverless, or self-driving cars are fully automated vehicles that can get you from A to B without you touching the steering wheel.
+Driverless, or self-driving cars, are fully automated vehicles that can get you from A to B without you touching the steering wheel.

 However, there are many factors to consider when determining liability after an accident, and the driver's actions and behaviours will also be considered.